Embedding surfaces in 4-manifolds: Band characteristic maps and the combinatorial formula

 \section{Band characteristic maps and the combinatorial formula}

-In this section we define $b$-characteristic surfaces and give the combinatorial definition of the Kervaire--Milnor invariant.
+In this section we define $b$-characteristic surfaces (\cref{def:b-char}) and motivate the combinatorial formula for the Kervaire--Milnor invariant (\cref{def:t}).
 We postpone many of the proofs to \cref{sec:km}.
 We hope this will help the reader to assimilate the overall structure more easily.
+We work towards the definition of $b$-characteristic surfaces by first defining the related notions of $s$-characteristic and $r$-characteristic surfaces, mirroring the historical development.
+These latter definitions are simpler to state and serve to motivate the more complicated definition of $b$-characteristic surfaces.

 A sphere $g\colon S^2\looparrowright M$ in a topological $4$-manifold $M$ is said to be \emph{twisted} if the Euler number of the normal bundle is odd.
 We say $g$ is \emph{framed} if the normal bundle is trivial.
 To coincide with the usual meaning of framed, one can also implicitly choose a trivialisation, although we will not make use of such a choice.
 Observe that if the normal bundle of $g$ has even Euler number then it is homotopic to a generically immersed sphere with trivial normal bundle, via adding local cusps.